jessvan/Morgen/md/HP-HowTo.md

 href="http://www.computerhope.com/issues/chusedos.htm">here</a>)

-## How: Instructions for Creating an ePub
+## How: Instructions for Creating an epub

 ### Method 1